savannstm/marshal/docs/api.md

 Wrap ruby Hash in `Map` or the `RubyHash` class.
 `hashSymbolKeysToString` is ignored when this option is set.
+Setting this to either "map" or "wrap" can solve issues related to key types, because default value uses objects that converts all keys to strings.

 ```rb
 data = Marshal.dump({ a: 1 })